this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - circulating_units
      - flow rate units (String)

 The function takes in two value inputs(Integers or Floats) and two units input(Strings).
 To see the range of pressure units that can be input into the function see the pressure units section under General Conversions.
 To see the range of flow rate units(circulating_units) that can be input into the function see the flow rate units section under Drilling Conversions.
-The function returns the hyraulic horsepower as a dictionary with a single entry 'hhp'.
+The function returns the hydraulic horsepower as a dictionary with a single entry 'hhp'.

 .. code:: python